-The Water Cycle Study Reports 2024 indicate no major concerns with respect to water supply to cater for proposed level of new growth.
+The Water Cycle Study Scoping Report 2024 indicates no major concerns with respect to water supply to cater for proposed level of new growth.
 Chelmsford Water Recycling Centre (WRC) catchment, where most development is being proposed for the plan period up to 2041, has significant spare capacity and can accommodate the proposed development including the East Chelmsford Garden Community, Bicknacre, East Hanningfield and the employment allocations.
-They also identify constraints to development growth in Chatham Green due to constraints at Great Leighs WRC.
-The studies support the preferred Spatial Strategy.
+It also identifies constraints to development growth in Chatham Green due to constraints at Great Leighs WRC.
+The study supports the preferred Spatial Strategy.